Undergraduate Education

 Entrepreneurship Fellows must complete the following sequence:

-• MGMT 220: Foundations of Entrepreneurship
+• Foundation of Entrepreneurship MGMT 2220

-• MGMT 224: Launching Entrepreneurial Ventures
+Launching Entrepreneurial Ventures MGMT 3224

 For questions or additional information please contact entrepreneurship@georgetown.edu